CatboiOwO/BMP-for-Dell-force10/README.md

 7. Go now to TFTP  (setting → TFTP)
    Click browse in base directory and navigate to your new folder from step 2.
+   Configure the rest as shown in the photo.